Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2025-11-01-preview/types.md

 ## Location
 ### Properties
 * **documentEndpoint**: string (ReadOnly): The connection endpoint for the specific region.
 Example: https://&lt;accountName&gt;-&lt;locationName&gt;.documents.azure.com:443/
-* **failoverPriority**: int {minValue: 0}: The failover priority of the region.
+* **failoverPriority**: int: The failover priority of the region.
 A failover priority of 0 indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
 * **id**: string (ReadOnly): The unique identifier of the region within the database account.
 Example: &lt;accountName&gt;-&lt;locationName&gt;.
 * **isZoneRedundant**: bool: Flag to indicate whether or not this region is an AvailabilityZone region
 * **locationName**: string: The name of the region.